esa/pagmo2/doc/sphinx/docs/python/tutorials/using_problem.rst

 .. _py_tutorial_using_problem:

-Use of the class :class:`~pygmo.core.problem`
+Use of the class :class:`~pygmo.problem`
 =============================================

-The :class:`~pygmo.core.problem` class represents a generic optimization problem.
-The user codes the details of such a problem in a separate class (the user-defined problem, or UDP) which is then passed to :class:`~pygmo.core.problem` that provides a single unified interface.
+The :class:`~pygmo.problem` class represents a generic optimization problem.
+The user codes the details of such a problem in a separate class (the user-defined problem, or UDP) which is then passed to :class:`~pygmo.problem` that provides a single unified interface.

 .. note:: The User Defined Problems (UDPs) are optimization problems (coded by the user) that can
-          be used to build a pygmo object of type :class:`~pygmo.core.problem`
+          be used to build a pygmo object of type :class:`~pygmo.problem`

 Some UDPs (optimization problems) are already provided with pygmo and we refer to them as pygmo UDPs.

-For the purpose of this tutorial we are going to use a pygmo UDP called :class:`~pygmo.core.rosenbrock` to show the basic construction of a :class:`~pygmo.core.problem`, but the same logic would also apply to a custom UDPs, that is a UDP that is actually coded by the user.
+For the purpose of this tutorial we are going to use a pygmo UDP called :class:`~pygmo.rosenbrock` to show the basic construction of a :class:`~pygmo.problem`, but the same logic would also apply to a custom UDPs, that is a UDP that is actually coded by the user.

 Let us start: